gijsmoonen/investigating-airbnb-group-06/README.md

 # Research

 # Motivation
 The main objective of this study is to analyze the impact of the Amsterdam Dance event, which is a yearly music festival active from 13th to 17th of October.
 A vast amount of domestic and international travelers come to the city to enjoy this event.
 Staying in an Airbnb is a viable option for guests who don't live in or nearby the city.
+The purpose of the study is to investigate whether an event such as Amsterdam Dance Event has an effect on the number of reviews written by guests.
+The Amsterdam Dance Event, hereafter also referred to as 'ADE', could increase guests' motivation for leaving a review.
+When the proposed phenomenon can be confirmed, the research could be replicated with the use of other events to further investigate this correlation.
+Another possible effect of an event such as ADE could be the increase of prices because of ADE (or other events) taking place in a city.
+For a detailed overview of the analyses, please proceed to the Analysis description below.

 # Analysis description